OPSWAT/metadefender-menlo-integration/README.md

   logfile: /var/log/md-menlo/app.log # absolute path to the logfile.
 If path doesn't exist will be created (make sure the user has the right permissions)
   interval: 24 # the interval (in hours) for log rotation
   backup_count: 30 # for how many intervals should the logs be kept (e.g. 30 logs for 24h each -> 30 days logs)
+scanWith:
+  enabled: true # enable/disable scanWith header in all MetaDefender API requests
+  value: mdaas # value for scanWith header when enabled
 ```

 Menlo requires all communication to be done over https, so either deploy an reverse proxy (nginx) in front of it to handle SSL or use the configuration `https` in the `config.yml`.